mogam-ai/CDS-BART/README.md

 # CDS-BART: A BART-Based Foundation Model for mRNA Sequence Analysis

 ### CDS-BART
-CDS-BART is designed as an easy-to-use tool, facilitating accessibility for researchers to leveraage the development of mRNA vaccines and therapeutics.
+CDS-BART is designed as an easy-to-use tool, facilitating accessibility for researchers to leverage the development of mRNA vaccines and therapeutics.
 It is a BART-based foundation model that can be finetuned for various mRNA downstream tasks, such as protein expression prediction, mRNA stability prediction, and riboswitch activity prediction.
 The model is trained on a large dataset of mRNA sequences and freely available for use in the scientific community.
 CDS-BART pretrained model and datasets are available at [Hugging Face](https://huggingface.co/mogam-ai/CDS-BART).

 ## Overview